 related to climate change, including potential environmental regulation,

 technological innovation, and availability of fuel and water for operations.
+These significant risks are overseen by the full Board.
 In addition, the Board approves certain

 Company investments in environmental equipment and grid modernization